 More than music: speakers, movies, shows

-Family fun returns with “Snowkus Pocus: Enchant the Spring” at 3 p.m.
-Saturday, March 24.
-The performance includes dazzling acrobatics and ballet in the style of “Cirque du Soleil.”
-And the Disney favorite “Moana” will be screened at 3 p.m.
-Saturday, April 28, featuring a sing-a-long during the movie and photos with the character Moana after the movie.
+Family fun returned with “Snowkus Pocus: Enchant the Spring” on March 24.
+The performance included dazzling acrobatics and ballet in the style of “Cirque du Soleil.”
+In addition, the Disney favorite “Moana” was screened on April 28, featuring a sing-a-long during the movie and photos with the character Moana after the movie.

 Purchase tickets online or in-person

 Tickets to Bucks Live! events can be purchased online at www.bucks.edu/tickets or at the door.
 Bucks County Community College is located at 275 Swamp Rd., Newtown, Pa., where there is ample free parking.
 The Zlock Performing Arts Center, located in the Gateway Center building, is equipped with audio-loop technology for the hearing impaired.